psychemedia/middle-english-romances/havelock-the-dane.md

 That men mithe thethen a mile
 Here him rore, that fule file.
 The ladde ne let no with for thi
-They he criede merci! merci !
+They he criede merci! merci!

 H